 Mentor sentences provide students the opportunity to discuss, learn, and apply grammar and craft skills presented in well-written sentences from mentor texts that can also be used for other lessons in the classroom.

 I am a huge advocate for using mentor texts.

 A mentor text is a short piece of text (in other words, one that can be “digested” in a reasonable amount of time) that will serve as a model for several skills.

 Stop reading one book or article for a reading lesson, a different book or article for a writing lesson, and then ANOTHER book or article for a social studies lesson!
 Use that ONE mentor text for as many things as you can!

 Are you excited to transform your traditional ELA lessons into fresh, integrated practices?

-Check out the flowchart below to help you decide what to buy…
+Or, if you prefer a one-time purchase, check out the flowchart below to help you decide what to buy…

-or keep scrolling to read testimony from teachers who agree that these are total gamechangers, and must-haves for your classroom!
+plus, keep scrolling to read testimony from teachers who agree that these are total gamechangers, and must-haves for your classroom!

 (The flowchart is clickable on a computer… if you are on mobile, tap here for your clickable version!)

 Why should I use mentor sentences instead of a sentence-editing program or grammar workbook?